minhhoccode111/game-management/README.md

 - Use MS SQL instead of SQLite
 - Upload images instead of hard coded links
+  - Or validate if an image link is valid
 - Deploy

 ## Getting started